🎯 Bottom Line Up Front

 Can I get life insurance if I have a history of anorexia?

 Yes, many people in recovery from anorexia can obtain life insurance, though timing is crucial.
 Most insurers require at least 2-3 years of sustained recovery at a healthy weight before considering coverage.
 After 5 years of stable recovery with no relapses, standard rates may be possible.
-During early recovery, group life insurance through employers or guaranteed issue policies provide alternatives.
-The key factors are demonstrating weight stability, treatment compliance, and absence of medical complications.
+During early recovery, group life insurance through employers or guaranteed issue policies provides alternatives.

 How long do I need to be in recovery before applying for life insurance?

 Most traditional life insurers require a minimum of 2 years at a stable, healthy weight (BMI 18.5+) before considering an application.
 Better rates typically become available at 3-5 years of sustained recovery.
 Each year of additional recovery generally improves your rate classification.
-During the waiting period, alternative coverage options like group life or guaranteed issue policies can provide protection.
 The recovery clock resets with any relapse requiring intensive treatment.

 Will my eating disorder treatment records affect my application?

 Yes, insurers will review all eating disorder treatment records as part of underwriting.
 However, consistent treatment engagement is viewed positively as it demonstrates commitment to recovery.
 Records showing weight progression, therapy participation, and medical stabilization support your application.
-The focus is on recovery trajectory rather than initial severity.
-Complete disclosure is essential as insurers can access prescription databases and medical records that will reveal treatment history.
+Complete disclosure is essential as insurers can access records revealing treatment history.

 What medical information will the insurance company need?

-Insurance companies typically request comprehensive documentation including complete treatment records from eating disorder programs, weight history over multiple years, current and historical BMI measurements, recent physical exam and laboratory results, psychiatric and therapy records, any hospitalization documentation, cardiac evaluations if performed, and bone density results if applicable.
-Having organized records demonstrating recovery progression expedites underwriting and improves outcomes.
+Insurance companies typically request comprehensive documentation, including complete treatment records from eating disorder programs, weight history over multiple years, current and historical BMI measurements, recent physical exam and laboratory results, psychiatric and therapy records, any hospitalization documentation, and cardiac evaluations if performed.

 Can I get life insurance if I’m still in therapy for anorexia recovery?

 Yes, continuing therapy is often viewed positively by insurers as it shows ongoing commitment to recovery and wellness.
 The key distinction is between active treatment for acute symptoms versus maintenance therapy for sustained recovery.
-If you’re weight-restored and stable but continuing therapy for support, this shouldn’t prevent coverage after appropriate recovery time.
-Many insurers actually prefer to see ongoing therapeutic support as it reduces relapse risk.
+If you’re weight-restored and stable but continuing therapy for support, this shouldn’t prevent coverage after an appropriate recovery time.

 What if I had medical complications from anorexia?

-Medical complications like osteoporosis, cardiac issues, or kidney problems don’t automatically disqualify you from coverage but may result in higher rates.
+Medical complications like osteoporosis, cardiac issues, or kidney problems don’t automatically disqualify you from coverage, but may result in higher rates.
 Insurers want to see that complications are being treated and managed appropriately.
-Some complications resolve with sustained recovery, which improves insurability over time.
-Documentation showing improvement or stabilization of medical issues strengthens your application.
-Each complication is evaluated based on current status and long-term prognosis.
+Some complications resolve with sustained recovery, improving insurability over time.
+Documentation showing improvement strengthens your application.

 What if I’m declined by one insurance company?